Categories

 230 tests) left that are under

-consideration/review to moved into t/spec/, the
+consideration/review to moved into t/spec/

 official part of the test suite.